stephenmcd/curiodb/README.md

   stored on every node in the cluster, and the `PSUBSCRIBE` and `PUNSUBSCRIBE` commands get broadcast to all of them.
 This needs rethinking!
-* No transaction support.
-* Lua scripts are not atomic.

 Mainly though, Redis is an extremely mature and battle-tested project that's been developed by many over the years, while CurioDB is a